adbahl/Nodejs-MySQL/README.md

 # Nodejs-MySQL
-Node.js (Javascript) used to create and update MySQL databse
+Node.js (JavaScript) used to create and update MySQL databse